Debbie Inkpen (MBACP)

 Hello and welcome to my counselling profile

-Alongside this I have over ten years' experience of working therapeutically with children, young people and their parents and carers through my work in a variety of settings which includes schools, homes and the wider community.
-This work has involved working collaboratively with families and having individual sessions with children and young people.
+I have been working therapeutically and peripatetically with a mixed client base of adults, children and young people for over 10 years in a variety of settings which includes schools, homes and the wider community.
+This therapeutic work has involved working collaboratively with families and having individual 1:1 sessions with children and young people.

 Children and Young People